Creating pathways through education and career exploration.

 - Emphasis on building social connections

-- Facilitators include professors, community leaders and industry experts
+- High quailty facilitators including professors, community leaders and industry experts

 - One-on-one support from a case manager for six months post-program

-The VSA Alumni Program was implemented in order to support VSA graduates through information sharing as well as the provision of guidance, hope and inspiration as they pursue their goals.
+The VSA Bridge and Alumni Programs were implemented in order to support VSA graduates through information sharing as well as the provision of guidance, hope and inspiration as they pursue their goals.
 Through the Alumni Program, VSA graduates remain engaged in a positive peer environment and acquire a sense of belonging.
 They participate in various activities including monthly meetings, learn from guest speakers and receive referrals to community resources.